 The early stages of macular degeneration can only be detected by a full eye health examination.
 A common initial symptom is slightly blurred vision in the center of your focus when doing tasks that require detail.
 It can also cause straight lines to look distorted or wavy, and dark spots that blank out portions of vision.
 As the condition worsens your vision decreases.

 There are two broad forms of AMD: dry and wet.
 Dry AMD is much more common and is a gradual progression of the condition in which symptoms develop slowly over time.
 Wet AMD is much less common, and is a sudden bleeding from the macula and symptoms progress rapidly.

 At Oak Bay Optometry we have established protocols for detecting, treating, and monitoring macular degeneration.
-For those patients with early AMD, we will work to slow the process and save as much central vision as possible.
-Peer-reviewed research has shown that dietary supplements can reduce the risk of vision loss due to AMD.
-Our care includes a personalized plan based on the most up-to-date research on AMD prevention.
+For those patients with early AMD, we will work to slow the process down and save as much central vision as possible.
+More severe cases will be referred to a retinal specialist, which will provide a treatment plan that may involve our clinic monitoring the condition.
+Our care provides a personalized plan based on the most up to date research on AMD prevention.

 A baseline image of your maculas will be obtained using a retinal camera and an Ocular Coherence Tomographer (OCT).